 Option #3: Persistent UTI Symptoms After Treatment

 Here is another option: they sent your urine sample to a lab and later told you that according to the test you have a UTI.
-However, antibiotics resolved some symptoms (such as blood in urine), but urge to urinate or pain in lower abdomen remained.
+However, antibiotics resolved some symptoms (such as blood in urine), but the urge to urinate or pain in the lower abdomen remained.

-As you could imagine, there could be a scenario when not only you have a full blown UTI, but also an inflamed bladder lining is causing additional symptoms, as discussed above.
+As you could imagine, there could be a scenario when not only you have a full-blown UTI, but also an inflamed bladder lining is causing additional symptoms, as discussed above.

 In this case, you, most likely, will see a reduction in pain, and your urine will become clear.
 However, pain in the bladder area and slight irritation after urination might still linger.